We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.

 Transfer discount.
 You may be able to get a discount when you switch to The General if you’ve had six months of continuous coverage from another provider.

-Pros and cons of The General auto insurance
+Pros and cons of The General car insurance

-Affordable coverage for high-risk drivers.
+Coverage for high-risk drivers.
 If you’re a high-risk driver, many insurance companies either won’t cover you or will charge a lot for coverage.
-The General prides itself on covering high-risk drivers at modest prices.
+The General prides itself on covering high-risk drivers, although it could come with a higher premium.

 Instant online access.
 Once you’ve paid for a policy, you can download and print your card immediately.